-We employ a go-to-market business model whereby a material portion of our revenue is generated by sales through our channel partners, such as resellers and value-added resellers, which further expands the reach of our direct sales force into additional geographies, sectors and industries.
-In particular, we have entered, and intend to continue to enter, into strategic alliances and reseller relationships in certain international markets where we do not have a local presence.
+We employ a go-to-market business model whereby a material portion of our revenue is generated by sales through our channel partners, such as resellers and value-added resellers, which further expand the reach of our direct sales force into additional geographies, sectors and industries.
+In particular, we have entered, and intend to continue to enter, into strategic alliance and reseller relationships in certain international markets where we do not have a local presence.
 If our channel partners are unsuccessful in marketing and selling access to our platform, it would limit our expansion into certain geographies, sectors and industries.
 If we are unable to develop and maintain effective sales incentive programs for our channel partners, we may not be able to incentivize these partners to sell access to our platform to customers.

-Some of these partners may also market, sell and support offerings that are competitive with our own, may devote more resources to the marketing, sales and support of such competitive offerings, may be incentivized to promote our competitors' offerings to the detriment of our own offerings or may cease selling access to our products altogether.
-Our channel partners could subject us to lawsuits, potential liability and reputational harm if, for example, any of our channel partners misrepresent the functionality of our platform to customers or violate applicable laws or our or their corporate policies.
-In addition, in circumstances where we do not enter into direct agreements with our end customers, we cannot be certain that our channel partners have required each such end customer to agree to our standard terms, which serve to protect our solutions and technology, nor that our channel partners will enforce each failure by any end customer to comply with such terms.
-Our ability to achieve revenue growth in the future will depend, in significant part, on our success in maintaining strong relationships with our channel partners, identifying additional channel partners and training our channel partners to sell access to our platform independently.
-If our channel partners are unsuccessful in selling access to our platform, or if we are unable to enter into arrangements with or retain a sufficient number of high quality channel partners in each of the regions in which we market and sell our platform and keep them motivated to market and sell our platform, our business, financial condition, results of operations, and growth prospects could be adversely affected.
+Some of these partners may also market, sell and support offerings that are competitive with ours, may devote more resources to the marketing, sales and support of such competitive offerings, may have incentives to promote our competitors' offerings to the detriment of our own or may cease selling access to our products altogether.
+Our channel partners could subject us to lawsuits, potential liability and reputational harm if, for example, any of our channel partners misrepresents the functionality of our platform to customers or violates laws or our or their corporate policies.
+In addition, in circumstances where we do not enter into a direct agreement with end customers, we cannot be sure that on every occasion each channel partner has required end customers to agree to our standard terms which are protective of our solutions and technology, nor that the channel partners will enforce each failure by an end customer to comply with such terms.
+Our ability to achieve revenue growth in the future will depend, in significant part, on our success in maintaining successful relationships with our channel partners, identifying additional channel partners and training our channel partners to independently sell access to our platform.
+If our channel partners are unsuccessful in selling access to our platform, or if we are unable to enter into arrangements with or retain a sufficient number of high quality channel partners in each of the regions in which we market and sell our platform and keep them motivated to market and sell our platform, our business, financial condition, results of operations, and growth prospects would be adversely affected.